Overview of common 1D barcode formats and 2D barcode formats

 💡 Use Case of Barcode Scanner integration

-Please see the Success Story of Mediteo GmbH, who successfully integrated the Docutain Barcode Scanner SDK for the recognition of both, 1D and 2D barcodes, in their medication management app mediteo.
+Read the Success Story of Mediteo GmbH, who successfully integrated the Docutain Barcode Scanner SDK for the recognition of both, 1D and 2D barcodes, in their medication management app mediteo.

 In the future, the applications of barcodes may expand further as technologies such as machine learning and artificial intelligence enable even more precise and versatile use.
-Barcodes will play an important role in automating and improving business processes, and their importance in the digital world will continue to grow.
+Bar codes will play an important role in automating and improving business processes, and their importance in the digital world will continue to grow.

 Integrate our Docutain Barcode Scanner SDK